-For each atom, a general rule defining both the atom and the exceptions is transformed into the BAF using a transformation rule.
+For each atom, rules that define it and the exceptions are transformed into the BAF.
 If there exists a fact, then a corresponding existence argument supporting the fact is added.
 If an atom does not appear in the header of any rule or exception, then a corresponding absence argument attacking the atom is added to the transformed BAF.
 We show a graphical representation of the transformed BAF in Figure 5.